platformsh-workshops/django/docs/01-fundamentals.md

 <div align="center">
    <img title="a title" alt="Alt text" src="images/github/git-hub-demos.png">
    <br/><br/>
-   <h1>Platform.sh fundamentals with Django</h1>
+   <h1>Platform.sh fundamentals for Django</h1>
 </div>

+## About

+DevOps engineers are often the sole key-holders of both environments and the understanding of how infrastructure dependencies are satisfied and updated.
+But what happens if they leave?
+And how easy are development environments to provision once you have hundreds of sites?

+You’ll find those answers in this workshop, where you’ll approach DevOps differently for Django with Platform.sh.
+Each developer will configure infrastructure themselves with simple abstractions, and leverage tools they’re already using to provision environments on-demand.

-## Outline
+### Outline

-1. Setting up
-1. Django and workshop repo introduction
+1. Getting started and introduction
 1. Running locally
 1. Setting up Platform.sh with an integration
 1. Adding Platform.sh configuration